-Rich and Nancy Kinder established the Kinder Foundation in 1997 to provide major gifts to public causes with the intention of helping people realize healthy and rewarding lives.
+Rich and Nancy Kinder established Kinder Foundation in 1997 to provide major gifts to public causes with the intention of helping people realize healthy and rewarding lives.
 Since then, the Foundation has focused its grants on projects and programs that enhance urban green space, education and quality of life in the Houston area.
-As of December 31, 2023, the Kinder Foundation has granted over $700 million.
+The Kinders have publicly stated they intend to give away approximately 95% of their wealth.
+A portion of that will be given during their lifetimes and the remainder will be given to Kinder Foundation when they pass away, which will then dispense the funds over many years to charitable organizations and causes.
+As of December 31, 2024, Kinder Foundation has distributed more than $621.4 million of the over $850 million in grants committed.

 Rich Kinder, Chairman

-As chairman of the Foundation, Rich oversees the vision and strategic leadership of the organization’s major gifts, some of which include the Museum of Fine Arts, Houston, the Kinder Institute on Constitutional Democracy, and the Kinder Institute for Urban Research at Rice University, among others.
+As chairman of the Foundation, Rich oversees the vision and strategic leadership of the organization’s major gifts, some of which include the Museum of Fine Arts, Houston, Kinder Institute on Constitutional Democracy, Kinder Institute for Urban Research at Rice University, and Kinder Children Cancer’s Center, among others.

 Kinder Morgan is one of Fortune magazine’s Most Admired Companies in America and was previously recognized as the top company among all industries for “Quality of Management.”